Click here for Part Four of The Apache Wars: John Clum and San Carlos

 Victorio had no intention of going to the San Carlos Indian Reservation, he would rather die.
 Broken promises and lies had eroded his tolerance for negotiations, leaving him no alternative but to go to war with the United States.
-It was 1879, Cochise was dead, the Chokonen band scattered, many gone to Mexico with his son Naiche and Geronimo.
+It was 1879, Cochise was dead, and his Chokonen band of the Chiricahua had scattered, many gone to Mexico with his son Naiche and Geronimo.
 Chief Loco alone counseled for peace, choosing to remain on the reservation.

 Victorio began a guerrilla campaign across the region, raiding ranches, homesteads, and military patrols.
-He allied himself with the Mescalero Apache, using their reservation to recruit, resupply, and sometimes shelter their women and children.
+He allied himself with the Mescalero Apache, using their reservation to recruit, to resupply, and sometimes to shelter their women and children.
 By April, the Army’s 9th cavalry was in constant pursuit, though they were hopelessly outmatched by the Chiricahua’s superior stamina and knowledge of the region.
-In this way, Victorio was able to inflict a heavy toll on the Buffalo soldiers, exhausting their mounts, supplies, and fresh water, and ambushing them when they were the most vulnerable.
+In this way, Victorio was able to inflict a heavy toll on the Buffalo Soldiers, exhausting their mounts, supplies, and fresh water, then ambushing them when they were the most vulnerable.

 September of 1879 was a bloody one for Victorio, engaging in at least four battles with the Army while suffering no losses.
-At Ojo Caliente they attacked an entire company of the 9th Cavalry, making off with over sixty horses and mules.
-Two weeks later they lured a large detachment of the 9th into Las Animas Canyon inflicting heavy casualties.
-At Chuchillo Negro, the Army employed Apache Scouts to track Victorio, leading to more Army losses.
-It should also be noted that during this period, he also raided several homesteads and ranches, killing the occupants.
+At Ojo Caliente, they attacked an entire company of the 9th Cavalry, making off with over sixty horses and mules.
+Two weeks later, they lured a large detachment of the 9th into Las Animas Canyon, inflicting heavy casualties.
+At Cuchillo Negro, the Army employed Apache Scouts to track Victorio, leading to more Army losses.
+It should also be noted that, during this period, he also raided several homesteads and ranches, killing the occupants.
 Victorio did not hold quarter for civilians, or even women and children.

-In October, Victorio crossed into Mexico evading the Army and vanished into the Guzman Mountains.
+In October, Victorio crossed into Mexico, evading the Army and vanishing into the Guzman Mountains.
 Mexico had joined the hunt for Victorio, inspiring civilians and bounty hunters to mount hunting parties.
-On one such occasion in the Candelaria Mountains, Victorio ambushed and killed fifteen Mexican civilians.
-When a group of forty more came looking for them, he killed them too.
+On one occasion, in the Candelaria Mountains, Victorio ambushed and killed 15 Mexican civilians.
+When a group of 40 more came looking for them, he killed them too.

-The largest battle of the campaign, and one of the largest of the Apache wars, occurred between April 5-8 in the Hembrillo Basin.
-If you’ve read my book, The Yellow Painted Man, you will be well familiar with the location.
-Over five hundred Buffalo Soldiers and Apache Scouts attempted to surround him, but he held the high ground and tactical control of the only water source.
+The largest battle of the campaign, and one of the largest in the Apache Wars, occurred between April 5th and 8th in the Hembrillo Basin.
+If you’ve read my books, The Yellow Painted Man and Tres Castillos, you will be well familiar with the location and the battle.
+Over 500 Buffalo Soldiers and Apache Scouts attempted to surround him, but Victorio held the high ground and tactical control of the only water source.
 Though many shots were fired, few actual casualties resulted from the fighting.
-Victorio’s strategy was to keep them pinned down and exhaust their water supply, forcing them to retreat of perish of exposure.
-Eventually the soldiers were reinforced and Victorio withdrew, suffering only a few casualties.
+Victorio’s strategy was to keep them pinned down and to exhaust their water supply, forcing them to retreat or perish from exposure.
+Eventually, the Army was reinforced and Victorio withdrew, suffering only a few casualties.

-Victorio’s first defeat came at the end of May 1880, when sixty Apache Scouts surprised Victorio at Palomas Creek.
+Victorio’s first defeat came at the end of May 1880, when 60 Apache Scouts surprised him at Palomas Creek.
 Over thirty of his band were killed, including warriors, women, and children.
-It should be noted that this victory was won by Apache Scouts, not soldiers.
+It should be noted that this victory was won by the Apache Scouts, not the soldiers.
 Also, it marks the first battle where Lozen was not present.
 She broke off from the group to escort a pregnant woman back to the Mescalero Reservation.
 It has been said that if Lozen had been present and used her gift, they would not have been caught unaware.